aaubs/ds24/content/m4/04_Transformer/3_Exercise Session 4_PyTorch.md

 #Defining the path to the trained model checkpoint on the Hugging Face Hub
 model_ckpt = 'Your Fine-Tuned HuggingFace Model'

-#Creating a pipeline for text classification using the fine-tuned model from the Hugging Face Hub
+#Creating a pipeline for example text classification using the fine-tuned model from the Hugging Face Hub
 pipe = pipeline('text-classification', model=model_ckpt)

 #Passing the Danish text examples to the pipeline and getting the predicted labels